What is a machine screw?

 The shape of the head of a machine screw will determine how it will look once it is set in a hole.
 Round and flat heads will protrude from a flat surface once attached.
 Flat head screws are designed for holes drilled so that they are flush with the surface when screwed in.
 The head of a set screw is smaller than the diameter of the screw threads, so when set, it can be inserted through a hole and set to the desired depth.

-See also What is a 12V compressor?
+See also What is a fire partition?

 More of the main differences between machine screws are in the characteristics of the thread.
 This part of any machine screw is one of the most important, because the corresponding holes they attach to will typically be tapped to fit only a specific size and type of screw thread.
 The system used to characterize different threads generally follows ISO (International Organization for Standardization) standards, which were established to maintain uniform design specifications on machine parts produced throughout the world.
 Two of the main characteristics of the thread are the diameter and the pitch, the latter being the distance between the threads.
 These threads can also be screwed in clockwise (right handed) or counterclockwise (left handed).